tramitit/guides/en/slovakia/change_of_surname.md

 ---
-title: "Change of Surname in Slovakia"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Slovakia"]
+categories:
-meta_title: "Guide to Changing Your Surname in Slovakia"
-description: "This comprehensive guide provides a step by step procedure on how to change your surname in Slovakia.
-It includes a list of required documents, the legal procedure, as well as potential providers that can help with the process."
+- Slovakia
+date: '2024-06-07'
+description: Discover the legal process for changing your surname in Slovakia, including required documents and steps involved.
+Ensure a seamless transition with our guide.
 draft: false
+meta_title: 'Guide to Surname Change in Slovakia: Steps and Requirements'
+title: 'Guide to Surname Change in Slovakia: Steps and Requirements'
-translationKey: "slovakia-change_of_surname"
+translationKey: slovakia-change_of_surname
 ---

 ## Description
 ### What is it?